Two-Chapter Excerpt from Erik's Revelation

 Well, he had a good eye for a sweet horse anyway.
-She swallowed her food and covered her mouth, since he was obviously waiting for her to say something.
+She swallowed her food and covered her mouth since he was obviously waiting for her to say something.
 “Keegan,” she answered him.
 “He’d make a wonderful trail horse.
 Gentle and sure-footed.”

 As if she’d opened a pasture gate, Erik turned his entire body toward her, not just his eyes.
 “Will you help me choose several more, and one for me, of course?”

 Kimi wanted to say something unpleasant like, Oh, you’re asking for my help instead of assuming now?
 But she held her fiery tongue.
 “I suppose I could spare some time.
 I would suggest you opt for at least one mule.
-If Clara Mae’s okay with letting her go, Mary would make a great choice.”
+If Clara Mae’s okay with letting her go, Mary will make a great choice.”

 He tilted his head.
 “A mule?
 Why?”

 “When there’s at least one mule in the herd, the horses are more relaxed.
 Mules don’t back down from predators.
 Here in Alaska, where horses are more susceptible to bears, wolves, and mountain lions, you risk a rider getting injured if a horse just smells a predator and spooks.
-But a mule will help to keep them calm.”
+But a mule will help keep them calm.”